 Rebecca Treece – Board Member

-Kolbi Fox – Board Member
+Kolbi Fox – Secretary

 Kolbi Fox was raised in Billings and moved to Phoenix when she was 18.
 She graduated from college with a degree in Graphic Design & Marketing.
 She worked in that field for six years.
 She couldn’t stay away from Montana very long so she moved back in 2002.
 She and her partner started the crazy adventure of Yellowstone E-Waste in 2006, with no prior knowledge of owning a business.
 Their business has grown tremendously since then, and they even opened a retail store as a second business in 2016.
 Kolbi has always been passionate about the environment and recycling, but that passion grew when she got into this field.
 She has been on the Recycle Montana board since 2019.

 Kolbi has three children.
 The eldest two are extremely interested in helping the planet, with the oldest one going to college for a degree in Environmental Science.
 Kolbi says sometimes they teach her things she did not know about the environment!
 In her spare time, Kolbi enjoys reading, learning, and traveling.